nimeshupadhyay12/Documentation/Infrastucture Engieering/README.md

 ## What is DNS?

 DNS (Domain Name System) is the Internet's directory service that translates human-readable domain names into machine-readable IP addresses.
+What is DNS?

+DNS (Domain Name System) is a globally distributed naming system that translates domain names into IP addresses.
+Humans prefer easy-to-remember names such as google.com, while computers communicate using numerical IP addresses.
+DNS acts as the bridge between these two worlds and allows users to access websites without memorizing complex IP addresses.

+Without DNS, every internet service would require users to remember numerical addresses, making the internet difficult to use and manage.
+DNS is often referred to as the "Phonebook of the Internet" because it maps domain names to the servers hosting websites and applications.

+Why DNS is Important

+DNS is one of the most critical components of the Internet.
+Every website visit, email delivery, cloud application login, and API request relies on DNS resolution.
+If DNS becomes unavailable, users may not be able to access websites, send emails, or connect to online services.

+Organizations use DNS not only for website hosting but also for load balancing, service discovery, email routing, and security controls.
 ### Example

 ```text